 Recent data from the World Health Organisation says more than 2.2 billion people across the world have some form of near or distant vision impairment.
 Doctors say more than half of these can be ...

-Q: Several months ago, my right eye began to be bothered by “little critters” flying through the air; when I tried to brush them away, nothing existed.
-I mentioned this to several people and was ...
+Dear Doctors: Several months ago, my right eye began to be bothered by “little critters” flying through the air; when I tried to brush them away, nothing existed.
+I mentioned this to several people ...

 Have you ever noticed tiny, squiggly shapes drifting across your field of vision?
 For most people, these shadowy figures—known as eye floaters—are a harmless visual quirk.
 However, for those dealing ...